-Primary Criterion #5 - Knee extension loss of 3 muscle grade points (muscle grade of two).
-The figure shows manual resistance being applied at full knee extension (0° flexion).
-To meet this criterion the Player should not be able to fully extend the knee against gravity OR, if knee extension is restricted, should not be able to actively extend through available PROM.
+Primary Criterion #8 - Knee extension of muscle grade 3 or less.
+The figure shows manual resistance being applied with the knee in approximately 15° of knee flexion.
+To meet this criterion the Player should not be able to fully extend the knee against gravity and moderate resistance.